-FRS managed the relocation of Finnish talent Liisa with her move from Finland to Singapore, and now she has shared her experiences of moving to and settling in a new country.
+FRS managed the relocation of Finnish talent Liisa from Finland to Singapore, and now she has shared her experiences of moving to and settling in a new country.
 Liisa works in the telecommunications industry with international digital services, focusing especially on internal start-ups.
-She gave us an interview, and we found out why she left Finland for Singapore – and how it felt.
+She gave us an interview, and we found out why she left Finland for Singapore—and how it felt.

 Organizing life in home-country